jcundill/streeto/GeneratingCourses.md

 candidate courses within a reasonable time.

-The program will inform you of this and not let you continue until you've moved or deleted enough of the existing controls to get the distance oof the shortest routes around them back into tolerance.
+The program will inform you of this and not let you continue until you've moved or deleted enough of the existing controls to get the distance of the shortest routes around them back into tolerance.

 Once the generation algorithm has completed the new controls will replace the existing one on the map.